 Senior Java developers are veterans in the field - they have been working and learning Java development for the bigger parts of their lives.
 These people are usually essential members of the team and have a variety of different difficult tasks to perform every single day.
 Most notably, senior developers are commonly tasked with teaching and supervising entry-level and junior ones - they become mentors and pass on their knowledge.

 The senior Java developer salary is usually the number that people throw around when talking about how much do programmers make.
 Even though it might often seem like a whole lot, these people forget the job title - senior.
 It means that these developers have dedicated their lives to Java development, and are the highest level professionals in their field.
 Surely, their salaries represent that.

 What is the Java Developer Salary?

-Now that we’ve covered all of the main groups of Java developers out there, let’s move on and start to actually talk numbers.
-As a point of reference, I’ll be using the average monthly salary in the US (± $3700 USD) to compare it with the different types of Java developer salary that you might encounter.
+Now that we’ve covered all of the main groups of Java developers out there, let’s move on and start to talk numbers.
+As a point of reference, I’ll be using the average monthly salary in the US (± $3700) to compare it with the different types of Java developer salary that you might encounter.

 Entry-Level Developer Salary

-According to Glassdoor.com, an entry-level Java developer can expect to make around $80,500 USD per year, or $6700 USD per month.
-That’s a huge amount of money – almost double the average salary in the US!
+According to Glassdoor.com, an entry-level Java developer can expect to make around $80,500 per year or $6700 per month.
+That’s a huge amount of money - almost double the average salary in the US!